meg768/rpi-ws281x/README.md

 ## Updates

-- 2025-10-06 - Added native gamma corrections using the jgarff C-library.
+- 2025-10-06 - Added gamma corrections using the jgarff C-library and added support for RGBW strips.
-- 2025-10-06 - Added support for RGBW strips.
+- 2025-10-07 - Updated documentation and examples.